- Use online resources to research cars, financing and insurance

 Do your homework during your less-busy periods when you can take more time, suggests Alain Nana-Sinkam, Vice President of Strategic Initiatives for TrueCar, which powers the NEA Auto Buying Program.

 Programs such as the NEA Auto Buying Program can help you research and compare different models, types of vehicles and features upfront.
 Identify the most important aspects of your next vehicle, such as body style, amount of room, efficiency versus performance and reliability.
-Then look into finance versus lease options—this calculator can help you decide.
+Then look into finance versus lease options.
 This is also a great time to compare insurance quotes.
 That way, Nana-Sinkam says, “when the time comes, you’ll be ready to move fast.”

 What if you find a few cars you like but you’re not ready to buy?
 “Offers on the NEA Auto Buying Program are time based—usually 30 days” and “incentives, rates and lease deals can change every month,” Nana-Sinkam says, but “registering will allow you to keep track of the types of vehicles you have considered so you don’t have to start all over when you pick things back up later.”